Distance distributions and inverse problems for metric measure spaces: Introduction

-\paragraph{Section 5.} Motivated by questions about the effectiveness of the lower bounds described above, we begin our study of inverse problems concerning the recovery of mm-spaces from volume growth data.
-This section is focused on manifolds, starting with plane curves (considered as mm-spaces with extrinsic distance and normalized arclength measure).
-The Curve Histogram Conjecture of Brinkman and Olver \cite{brinkman2012invariant} proposes that the global distance distribution is a complete invariant of a (sufficiently regular) plane curve $\mX$ in the sense that $H_{\mX} = H_{\mY}$ implies that $\mX$ and $\mY$ differ by a rigid motion.
-We adapt a counterexample of Mallows and Clarke to a conjecture by Blaschke \cite{mallows1970linear} to resolve the Curve Histogram Conjecture and prove several refinements.
+\paragraph{Section \ref{sec:plane_curves}.} Here we begin our study of inverse problems (\globalInj)--(\local) concerning the recovery of mm-spaces from volume growth data.
+This section is focused on smooth manifolds, considered both as embedded submanifolds of Euclidean space with extrinsic distance and as abstract Riemannian manifolds with geodesic distance.
+We state our main results here somewhat informally and in each case refer back to one of the inverse problems, to which the result is relevant.

+Section \ref{sec:plane_curves} begins with plane curves (considered as mm-spaces with extrinsic distance and normalized arclength measure).
+The \emph{Curve Histogram Conjecture} of Brinkman and Olver \cite{brinkman2012invariant} proposes that the global distance distribution is a complete invariant of a (sufficiently regular) plane curve $\mX$ in the sense that $dH_{\mX} = dH_{\mY}$ implies that $\mX$ and $\mY$ differ by a rigid motion; i.e., that (\globalInj) is answered in the afirmative.
+We adapt a counterexample of Mallows and Clark to a conjecture by Blaschke \cite{mallows1970linear} to resolve the Curve Histogram Conjecture: